Work on Prince Alfred Bridge at Gundagai

 To find out more about the Gundagai Historic Bridges project, read the FAQs.

-The timber road viaduct was completed in 1896 to its current design.
+The timber road viaduct was completed in 1896.
 It was the first major bridge crossing over the Murrumbidgee River.
-The southern end of the bridge remains in service today (and will not be removed), while about 711 metres of approach spans to the north have been closed to traffic since 1984 and will be removed.
+The southern end of the bridge remains in service today (and will not be removed), while about 711 metres of approach spans to the north have been closed to traffic since 1984 have now been removed.

-The timber road viaduct (highlighted above in pink) has deteriorated extensively and is in very poor condition, creating a significant risk to public safety and the environment.
-The NSW Government is progressing this project while monitoring the water levels of the Murrumbidgee River, as a flood event in the area could cause further damage to the bridge and increase the risk of collapse.
+The timber road viaduct (highlighted above in pink) had deteriorated extensively and was in very poor condition, creating a significant risk to public safety and the environment.
+The NSW Government is progressing this project while monitoring the water levels of the Murrumbidgee River, as a flood event in the area could cause further damage to the bridge and infrastructure.

-As part of the timber road viaduct’s removal, the NSW Government will obtain a Review of Environmental Factors (REF), to ensure the natural environmental attributes, including local waterways and animal populations, will not be adversely impacted.
-The REF will be published on this webpage when it becomes available.
+As part of the timber road viaduct’s removal, the NSW Government produced a Review of Environmental Factors (REF), to ensure the natural environmental attributes, including local waterways and animal populations, are not adversely impacted.

 Safety is our priority